KingJessie/DevOps-Learning--BASH/README.md

 ### For Loops
 A for loop is used to iterate over a list of items (sequence of values) and execute a block of code for each item.

+🧪 Example 1: Basic Loop - Counting from 1-5
 ```bash
 #!/bin/bash